Practical Answer — China Trademark Conflict

 Do not confront the supplier or make demands before securing and organizing your evidence.
 Evidence that shows the supplier's prior exposure to the brand is often central to a bad-faith challenge or prior-relationship argument.

-Fourth, check the procedural stage
+Fourth, match the relationship evidence to the procedural stage

 If still pending or published — opposition may be time-sensitive